 I do my best to tailor my support to your needs.
 If you feel from my description that this way of working might be something you are interested in, please get in contact with me at firstname.lastname@example.org

 Training, qualifications & experience

-I began training as a counsellor in 2009 and finished my professional qualification in summer 2013, but I’ve been volunteering in the area of eating disorders for over a decade.
-Between 2010-2015 I was (variously) a trustee, general campaigner, public speaker and counsellor for NIWE Eating Distress Service, a small charity local to Newcastle.
-I think my favourite non-counselling role with them has been going into local schools and colleges to speak about eating disorders to staff and students.
-I have also been involved in setting up a group for people in recovery, and working with parents and carers of children with eating disorders.
+I began my training in 2009 and finished my professional qualification in summer 2013, but I volunteered in the area of eating disorders for over a decade before qualifying.
+Between 2010-2018 I was (variously) a trustee, general campaigner, public speaker and sessional counsellor for NIWE Eating Distress Service, a small charity local to Newcastle.
+I think my favourite non-therapeutic role with them was going into local schools and colleges to speak about eating disorders to staff and students.
+I was also been involved in setting up a group for people in recovery, and working with parents and carers of children with eating disorders.

-I am hugely enthusiastic about education and training.
+I am really enthusiastic about education and training.
 After qualifying in summer 2013, I graduated from a course designed to 'top-up' my foundation degree to a full Bachelor of Arts degree in summer 2014, and subsequently completed two Masters in psychology and research methods.
 I have recently finished training in EMDR, and have also attended a variety of training days on trauma, abuse, attachment difficulties, and dissociation/dissociative disorders.

 2014: BA (Hons) Counselling with First Class Honours - University of Sunderland

 2006: University Certificate in Rehabilitation Studies - Bournemouth University